jeshraghian/snntorch/docs/tutorials/tutorials.rst

 The tutorial consists of a series of Google Colab notebooks.
-Static non-editable versions will soon be made available.
+Static non-editable versions are also available.

 .. list-table::